gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Specify default JVM arguments for the Application plugin (i)

-Thanks to a contribution by Olaf Klischat, the application plugin now has support to specify the default JVM arguments to include in the generated launcher scripts.
+Thanks to a contribution by [Olaf Klischat](https://github.com/multi-io), the [Application Plugin](userguide/application_plugin.html) now provides the ability to specify default JVM arguments to include in the generated launcher scripts.

+    apply plugin: "application"

+    applicationDefaultJvmArgs = ["-Dfile.encoding=UTF=8"]

 ### Customise publication identity with new publishing plugins (i)